jariast/obsidian-notes/React/TypeScript/Fullstack Course.md

 ## Type predicates

 We can build our own type guards by creating a function which return type is a `type predicate`.
 The predicate takes the form `<paramName> is <Type>` where the `<paramName>` is the name of a parameter in the current function signature.
+The return value of the function has to be a Boolean.